"it's essential for you to know how Sellers price their homes."

-Although your agents negotiating skills are important, there are three additional key factors that must come into play long before you ever submit an offer.
+Although your REALTOR'S® negotiating skills are important, there are three additional key factors that must come into play long before you ever submit an offer.

 These Steps Will Help You Save Thousands When You Buy a Home

-Find out if your agent offers a "House-hunting Service", which takes the guesswork out of finding just the right home that matches your needs.
-This type of program will cross-match your criteria with ALL available homes on the market and supply you with printed information on an ongoing basis.
-A program like this helps homeowners take off their rose-coloured glasses and, affordably, move into the home of their dreams.
+Does your REALTOR® offer a 'House-hunting Service'...
+This takes the guesswork out of finding just the right home that matches your needs.
+This type of program will cross-match your criteria with ALL available homes on the market, and supply you with printed information on an ongoing basis.
+A program like this helps home Buyers take off their rose-coloured glasses and, affordably, move into the home of their dreams.